NG-ZORRO/ng-zorro-antd/docs/animations.en-US.md

 })
 ```

-Add the `nzNoAnimation` directive to the component that wants to close the animation.
+Add the `nzNoAnimation` directive to the component.

 ```HTML
 <nz-modal nzNoAnimation></nz-modal>